spectre013/brianpaulson.com/content/project/webskeleton.md

 This will start the server at [http://localhost:3000](http://localhost:3000)

-The handlers are all defined in handlers.go and rendering remplates is done my calling the render function.
+The handlers are all defined in handlers.go and rendering templates is done my calling the render function.

 	Render(w, "index", "Test")

-the render function has the abillity to render multiple templates.
+the render function has the ability to render multiple templates.
 If you wanted to add a sidebar you would add

 	<? template "sidebar" . ?>